-If you are the record holder of Preferred Stock as of the Record Date, then you may sign and submit a Consent Letter with respect to the Preferred Stock you own.
+If you are the record holder of Preferred Stock as of the Record Date, then you may sign and submit a Consent Letter with respect to the Preferred Stock you own or you may submit your consent online at www.gwgconsent.com.
+In order to submit your Consent online, you will need your Account Code and Control Code which are located on your Consent Letter.

 As of the date hereof, some, but not all, of the Preferred Stock is held through The Depository Trust Company ("DTC") by participants in DTC ("DTC Participants").
-If you are the beneficial owner of Preferred Stock held though DTC, then you may:

-- direct the DTC Participant through which your Preferred Stock is held through DTC to execute and submit, on your behalf, a Consent Letter with respect to the Preferred Stock beneficially owned by you; or - (ii) obtain a proxy from the DTC Participant through which your Preferred Stock is held and execute and submit directly, as if you were a registered holder, a Consent Letter with respect to the Preferred Stock you beneficially own.
+If you are the beneficial owner of Preferred Stock held though DTC, then you may direct the DTC Participant through which your Preferred Stock is held through DTC to execute and submit, on your behalf, a Consent instruction with respect to the Preferred Stock beneficially owned by you.

-Properly completed and executed Consent Letters must be provided to the address set forth below in accordance with the instructions set forth in this joint consent solicitation statement and prospectus and the Consent Letter:
+If you are submitting a Consent Letter, properly completed and executed Consent Letters must be provided to our Consent Agent, Computershare, at the address set forth below in accordance with the instructions set forth in this joint consent solicitation statement and prospectus and the Consent Letter: